TousstNicolas/JLC2KiCad_lib/README.md

 ## Notes

 * Even so I tested the script on a lot of components, be careful and always check the output footprint and schematic.
+* I consider this project completed.
+I will continue to maintain it if a bug report is filed, but I will not develop new functionality in the near future.
+If you feel that an important feature is missing, please open an issue to discuss it, then you can fork this project with a new branch before submitting a PR.

 ## License